 - Makes, models, speeds and feeds (Weighing up price vs performance)

 “Ok, so if an Account Management meeting is not a “sell session”, what’s the actual point of an Account Management meeting?”

-Here is what your Account Management Meeting should be all about!
+Here is what your Account Management should be all about!

-A great account management meeting that delivers information, advice, results and next steps has four important parts to it AND both you and your account manager have a role to play in each step.
+Great account management delivers information, advice, results and next steps has four important parts to it AND both you and your account management team have a role to play in each step.
 Here’s what that looks like.

 Step 1.
 Find out if your house is in order!

-Firstly, your Account Manager is there to paint a picture of what’s happened in your IT world over the previous month.
+Firstly, your regular Account Manager, who you probably meet with monthly, is there to paint a picture of what’s happened in your IT world over the previous month.
 Heard the saying you can’t manage what you can’t measure?
 Well the first part of any Account Management meeting, is to show you what you’ve contracted us to monitor and measure for you, so that we can then talk about managing your resources better.